 Fahd joined Watsi on November 5th, 2014.
 Eight years ago, Fahd joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Fahd's most recent donation traveled 8,800 miles to support Rotha, a 50-year-old farmer and father of four from Cambodia, to fund surgery to cover his exposed leg bone.
+Fahd's most recent donation traveled 8,500 miles to support Cherop, an 80-year-old grandfather from Kenya, to fund his hernia repair surgery.

 Rotha is a 50-year-old farmer from Cambodia.
 He is married with three daughters and one son.
 His wife works in a local clothes factory.
 In his free time, he helps his wife with housework and enjoys fishing with his friends.
 In 2018, Rotha was in a traffic accident and suffered an open fracture of his left tibia and a closed fracture of his left femur.
 He had surgery at a local hospital, with bone grafts and nails, but his tibia remained infected.
 After several surgeries and debridements, his infection has resolved, but his bone remains exposed from all the procedures.
 He cannot walk and is in great pain.
 When Rotha learned about our medical partner, Children's Surgical Centre, he traveled for two and a half hours seeking treatment.
 On November 21st, surgeons at CSC will perform reverse soleus muscle flap of the left tibia to close the open wound and help him walk again without pain.
 Now, he needs help to fund this $673 procedure.
 Rotha shared: "I hope my left leg will finally heal, I will have no infection, and can return home to work for my family again."